nicolesaidy/awesome-web-design/README.md

 * [Paste](http://pasteapp.me/): A smart clipboard history manager for Mac.
 * [Sip](http://sipapp.io/): A color picker for Mac.

-## Slack List
+## Slack Teams
 * [Team Sketch](http://teamsketch.io): A community for Sketch designers powered by Slack
-* [Designer Hangout](https://www.designerhangout.co): Join 3200+ UXers from around the world to discuss user experience.
+* [Designer Hangout](https://www.designerhangout.co): A tool that UXers from around the world are using to discuss the user experience.
-* [Design Talks](https://docs.google.com/forms/d/e/1FAIpQLSeKT_LC8kKTzJ4JjmgVQVpfl24i1qBkjJ7TYyQcNHL7fBQkYQ/viewform?c=0&w=1): We talk about UI/UX Design, Web Design, Illustrations, freelancing, Design critiques, give each other feedback.
+* [Design Talks](https://docs.google.com/forms/d/e/1FAIpQLSeKT_LC8kKTzJ4JjmgVQVpfl24i1qBkjJ7TYyQcNHL7fBQkYQ/viewform?c=0&w=1): A tool that UI/UX Design, Web Design, Illustrations, freelancing, Design critiques, give each other feedback.

 ## Share